Efficient AllReduce with Stragglers: Introduction

 \section{Introduction}

-Distributed training and inference rely on collective communication primitives to transfer model gradients and activations between multiple GPUs.
-For example, in data parallelism, each GPU computes local gradients based on its shard of the training data and then averages its gradients with those computed by other GPUs to update the model.
-This gradient reduction across GPUs is achieved using the \allreduce collective communication primitive. \allreduce, like other communication primitives, is implemented in collective communication libraries (CCLs) like Nvidia's NCCL.
+Distributed training and inference rely on collective communication primitives to exchange model gradients and activations across multiple GPUs.
+In particular, the \allreduce primitive is used to average gradients across GPUs during data-parallel training and aggregate partial activations in tensor-parallel training and inference. \allreduce and other communication primitives are implemented in collective communication libraries (CCLs), like NVIDIA's NCCL, which provide the core communication infrastructure for distributed ML.

-\myparab{Synchronous collective operations.} Widely adopted CCLs implement \emph{bulk synchronous} collective communication.
-In the bulk-synchronous model, every GPU in the communication group waits for all others before beginning the collective operation.
-This synchronization is achieved by invoking a \emph{synchronization barrier} before the collective operation, which enables the use of highly optimized parallel algorithms to implement the collective communication operation.

-\myparab{Stragglers in synchronization delay distributed ML.} Synchronization barriers are susceptible to \emph{straggler delays}, caused when one or more GPUs in the communication group take significantly longer to initiate the \allreduce operation than the other GPUs.
-Figure~\ref{fig:straggler-diagram} (left) shows how the straggler GPU (rank 0) initiates the collective operation late, causing all other GPUs to wait at the synchronization barrier before starting the collective.
-This is problematic in large-scale distributed ML, where the number of GPUs can be in the tens to hundreds and any one of them can delay the rest.
-In fact, straggler delays are known to reduce the throughput of large-scale ML jobs~\cite{wu2024falcon,jiang2024megascale}.

-\myparab{Limitations of existing straggler mitigation techniques.} Stragglers arise from a variety of runtime conditions (\eg host-induced delays, network delays) or hardware-level inequalities between GPUs.
-To mitigate the impact of stragglers on collective communication, existing solutions either identify and remove straggler GPUs from ML clusters or approximate/drop the gradients delayed by stragglers.
-However, these solutions are not always effective.
-For example, removing straggler GPUs from the cluster leads to compute under-utilization.
-Estimating or dropping the straggler's gradients can impact convergence in model training and does not generalize to tensor-parallel inference and training.